IBM/StorageCephVagrant/README.md

 - Fedora 36: Vagrant 2.2.19, vagrant-libvirt 0.7.0 and Ansible 5.9.0
 - Fedora 37: Vagrant 2.2.19, vagrant-libvirt 0.7.0 and Ansible 7.1.0

-You need a subscription for RHEL and Red Hat Ceph Storage.
+You need a subscription for RHEL and a pull secret for IBM Storage Ceph.

 Finally you need to create a private/public key pair in the `ceph-prep` directory: